Munjenahalli: Culture

 People of Manjenahalli believed that Devi Chamundeshwari is powerful goddess, on every pournami Amavasya evening a special worship takes place, where devotees from different places gather and get resolved their problems.

 Transportation

 Nearest Bus station is Gandasi hand post from where direct buses are available to Hassan, Arasikere, Channarayapattana and Tiptur.
-Nearest railway station is Arasikere where trains are available to Bangalore, Mysore, Mumbai, Hydarabad & more key destinations.
+Nearest railway station is Arasikere where trains are available to Bangalore, Mysore, Mumbai, Hyderabad and more key destinations.